Search This Blog

 Beat well and add remaining ingredients - this is a very heavy batter.

-Bake at 350 for one hour [in greased pan like a bundt or tube] - I used Convection with a large pan and small pan, one for Nomi et al, and one for Shula, for a birthday/Thanksgiving cake.
+Bake at 350 for one hour [in greased pan like a bundt or tube] - I used Convection with a large pan and small pan for Thanksgiving cakes.
 30 minutes for a small cake, more like 45 for a bigger.

 Glaze